JetBrains/intellij-sdk-docs/tutorials/writing_tests_for_plugins/tests_prerequisites.md

 This page discusses the steps to configure a plugin project for creating tests.

 ## 1.1.
 Create a Folder for Tests
-Open the plugin project, and under the `src` directory create a separate folder `test`.
+Open the plugin project, and under the `src` directory, create a separate folder `test`.
 Under `test`, create the `java` folder for test source code, and the folder `testData` for test data files and reimport the Gradle project.

 ```text